bUnit-dev/bUnit/docs/site/docs/interaction/trigger-event-handlers.md

 The following section demonstrates how to do this...

-## Invoking an Event Handler on an Element
+## Invoking an event handler on an element

 To invoke an event handler on an element, first find the element in the component under test, and then call the desired event dispatch helper method.